demenkoeugene/Memorize-CS193p/Readme.md

 Hello!
 I'm Eugene.
 This is my educational project for the ***Spring 2021 version of Stanford University's course CS193p***.

-The goal of this assignment is to recreate the demonstration given in the first two lectures and then make some small enhancements.

 # MemorizeGame.
 Assignment VI.
 Memorize Themes